by Kristine Petterson

 Youll find that the benefits from these activities multiply when you combine them.
 Notice how good it feels to work from the inside out connecting with people, places and activities that inspire and motivate you.
 Most importantly, stop keeping up with the Joneses.
 Give yourself permission to do what feels good, safe and easy for you this year.
 After 2020, you deserve it.

-Petterson lives in Moscow with her husband and two children.
-She left public education to become a yoga instructor, birth doula, parent and mindful parenting educator.
-She can be contacted through her website www.kpettersonsleep.com.
+Petterson lives in Moscow with her husband and their two children.
+She left public education to become a yoga instructor, sleep specialist and mindful parenting educator.
+She can be contacted via her website at www.kristinepetterson.com.